medaeus245/node-lua/README.md

 **Compilation:**
 - On Windows and Mac : Luajit library already included in the package
 - On Linux: Compilation with following parameters:
-...Include directory: (find /usr/include /usr/local/include $NODELUA_INCLUDE -name lua.h | sed s/lua.h//)..
+  - Include directory: (find /usr/include /usr/local/include $NODELUA_INCLUDE -name lua.h | sed s/lua.h//)
-...Library directory: "/usr/local/lib"..
+  - Library directory: "/usr/local/lib"
-...Library: "/usr/local/lib/libluajit-5.1.so"..
+  - Library: "/usr/local/lib/libluajit-5.1.so"

-...
-NOTE: Don't forget to set your LD_LIBRARY_PATH to /usr/local/lib so that node-lua can find luajit, ... or else node will tell you it can not find node-lua and throws an exception during launch time.
+NOTE: Don't forget to set your LD_LIBRARY_PATH to /usr/local/lib on Linux so that node-lua can find luajit, or else node will tell you it can not find node-lua and throws an exception during launch time.

 **Tested on:**
  - Windows (Node v6.10.2)